ffund/compe-design-project/lab6/logic.md

 You will place an object approximately 5, 10, and 15 cm away from the sensor.
 (The sensor works best with a smooth, flat object at close range.)
 You will capture two screenshots in each case.
 You'll need:

 * a screenshot of the Python script terminal output for the given distance
-* a screenshot of the scope display (either `piscope` or Discovery 2) showing the complete TRIG signal, and the time between the falling edge on TRIG and the rising edge on ECHO.
+* a screenshot of the scope display (either `piscope` or Discovery 2) showing the complete TRIG signal, and the pulse width on ECHO.
 This time is proportional to the distance.
 Use the cursor tool to measure this duration.

 ---